French Revolutionary Wars

 The War of the Second Coalition began in 1798 with the French invasion of Egypt, headed by Napoleon.
-The Allies took the opportunity presented by the French effort in the Middle East to regain territories lost from the First Coalition.
-The war began well for the Allies in Europe, where they gradually pushed the French out of Italy and invaded Switzerland – racking up victories at Magnano, Cassano, and Novi along the way.
+The allies took the opportunity presented by the French effort in the Middle East to regain territories lost from the First Coalition.
+The war began well for the allies in Europe, where they gradually pushed the French out of Italy and invaded Switzerland – racking up victories at the battles of Magnano, Cassano, and Novi along the way.
 However, their efforts largely unraveled with the French victory at Zurich in September 1799, which caused Russia to drop out of the war.
-Meanwhile, Napoleon's forces annihilated a series of Egyptian and Ottoman armies at the Battles of the Pyramids, Mount Tabor, and Abukir.
-These victories in Egypt further enhanced Napoleon's popularity back in France, and he returned in triumph in the autumn of 1799, although the Egyptian campaign ultimately ended in failure.
-Furthermore, the Royal Navy had won the Battle of the Nile in 1798, further strengthening British control of the Mediterranean and weakening the French Navy.
+Meanwhile, Napoleon's forces won a series of battles at the Pyramids, Mount Tabor, and Abukir but lost a crucial Siege of Acre in 1799 that turned the tide of the campaign.
+The perceived victories in Egypt further enhanced Napoleon's popularity back in France, and he returned to France in the autumn of 1799, but leaving the French army in a desperate situation in Egypt as the Egyptian campaign ultimately ended in failure.
+Furthermore, the Royal Navy had won the Battle of the Nile in 1798, further strengthening British control of the Mediterranean and weakening the French Navy for the rest of the Revolutionary and Napoleonic Wars.

-Napoleon's arrival from Egypt led to the fall of the Directory in the Coup of 18 Brumaire, with Napoleon installing himself as Consul.
-Napoleon then reorganized the French army and launched a new assault against the Austrians in Italy during the spring of 1800.
+Napoleon's arrival from Egypt led to the fall of the French Directory in the Coup of 18 Brumaire, with Napoleon installing himself as consul.
+Napoleon then reorganized the French army and launched an assault against the Austrians in Italy during the spring of 1800.
 This brought a decisive French victory at the Battle of Marengo in June 1800, after which the Austrians withdrew from the peninsula once again.
-Another crushing French triumph at Hohenlinden in Bavaria forced the Austrians to seek peace for a second time, leading to the Treaty of Lunéville in 1801.
+Another crushing French victory at Hohenlinden in Bavaria forced the Austrians to seek peace for a second time, leading to the Treaty of Lunéville in 1801.
 With Austria and Russia out of the war, Britain found itself increasingly isolated and agreed to the Treaty of Amiens with Napoleon's government in 1802, concluding the Revolutionary Wars.
 However, the lingering tensions proved too difficult to contain, and the Napoleonic Wars began over a year later with the formation of the Third Coalition, continuing the series of Coalition Wars.

+Geopolitical context

+When the French Revolution began at the end of the 18th century, the European continent had five great powers: Great Britain, France, Austria, Russia, and Prussia.
+Weak European states included Sweden, Spain, Poland-Lithuania, Dutch Republic, and the Ottoman Empire.
+Western Germany was divided into hundreds of principalities, cities, and minor states, some of which were independents while others were effectively controlled by Austria.
+The great powers had agrarian industries, except for Great Britain which was wealthy because of trade.